 Private credit investment strategies include capital preservation, return maximization and opportunistic.
 Investments in the asset class are achieved through commingled funds and separate account partnerships.
 Private credit investments are mostly illiquid and distributions are received over the life of the investments.
 These investments are not typically redeemed, nor do they have set redemption schedules.
 There are fourteen public equity investments held in commingled funds valued at NAV.
-Two investments, valued at \$0.8 million, are currently being liquidated with proceeds expected over the next 1-3 years.
-The remaining investments may be subject to varying lock-up provisions and redemption schedules.
+These investments may be subject to varying lock-up provisions and redemption schedules.
 The real asset holdings are illiquid.
 Distributions are received over the life of the investments, which could equal or exceed ten years.
 They are not redeemed, nor do they have set redemption schedules.
-Private equity investments in the asset class are achieved primarily through commingled funds and separate account partnerships, but may also include direct and co-investment opportunities.
-Private equity investments are illiquid and distributions are received over the life of the investments, which could equal or exceed ten years.
-These investments are not typically redeemed, nor do they have set redemption schedules.
-Private equity investments in the asset class are achieved primarily through commingled funds and separate account partnerships, but may also include direct and co-investment opportunities.
+Private equity investment strategies include buyout, venture capital, growth capital, and special situations.
+Investments in the asset class are achieved primarily through commingled funds and separate account partnerships, but may also include direct and co-investment opportunities.
 Private equity investments are illiquid and distributions are received over the life of the investments, which could equal or exceed ten years.
 These investments are not typically redeemed, nor do they have set redemption schedules.